mattriney/HAkera/README.md

 Hakera verifies the controller serial number before updating and reloading the entry.

-### Replacing Makera Z1 0.3.x

-Hakera `0.4.0` intentionally replaces the old `makera_z1` integration domain.
-Remove the old `Makera Z1` config entry and its `custom_components/makera_z1` folder before installing Hakera, restart Home Assistant, then add `Hakera` as a new integration.
-Existing entity IDs and dashboard references are not migrated.

 ## Removal

 1. Go to `Settings -> Devices & services` and open `Hakera`.